Automating-GIS-processes/site/README.md

 each autumn.
 Even without updating any of the content, reserve at minimum a few days to get everything set up.

-1. Before you do anything else, make sure the previous year’s course content has been tagged, so that readthedocs provides a yearly version.
-This can (and should) have been done at the end of last autumn’s course, but please
+1. Before you do anything else, make sure to **tag the previous year’s course content**, so that readthedocs provides a yearly version.
-   double-check:
+   This can (and should) have been done at the end of last autumn’s course, but please double-check:

     ```
     git clone git@github.com:Automating-GIS-processes/site